 We collect, store, process, and use personal information and other customer data, and we rely in part on third parties that are not directly under our control to manage certain of these operations and to collect, store, process and use payment information.
-Due to the volume and sensitivity of the personal information and data we and these third parties manage and expect to manage in the future, as well as the nature of our customer base, the security features of our information systems are critical.
-A variety of federal, state and foreign laws and regulations govern the collection, use, retention, sharing and security of this information.
+Due to the volume and sensitivity of the personal information and data we and these third parties manage and expect to manage in the future, as well as the nature of our customer base, the security features of our information.
 Laws and regulations relating to privacy, data protection and consumer protection are evolving and subject to potentially differing interpretations.
 These requirements may not be harmonized, may be interpreted and applied in a manner that is inconsistent from one jurisdiction to another or may conflict with other rules or our practices.
 As a result, our practices may not have complied or may not comply in the future with all such laws, regulations, requirements and obligations.